 Spider plants will thrive in a wide variety of conditions.
-They will tolerate low to bright light, but should be placed in only filtered sunlight during summer.
-Well-established plants can survive lengthy periods without water, but the leaves will have a faded appearance.
+They will tolerate low to bright light but should be placed in only filtered sunlight during summer.
+Well-established plants can survive long periods without water, but the leaves will have a faded appearance.
 It’s best to maintain a regular watering routine, with less during the winter months.
 Occasional misting is helpful.

 Questions are often raised about the leaf tips turning brown.
 Advice is given that there may be too much or not enough fertilizer or water applied.
 Another reason suggested by growers is that when the tips are touched by humans or animals, there is a chemical reaction.
 The plant will not be harmed if the brown-tipped leaves are simply cut away.

 Nutrient requirements are not as great with this foliage plant as they are with many others.
 Apply water-soluble houseplant fertilizer during active growth periods according to directions on the label.